 Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of OperationsBUSINESS OVERVIEW
+Management's Discussion and Analysis of Financial Condition and Results of Operations

+BUSINESS OVERVIEW

 We are the world's leading elevator and escalator manufacturing, installation and service company.
 Our Company is organized into two segments, New Equipment and Service.
 Through our New Equipment segment, we design, manufacture, sell and install a wide range of passenger and freight elevators, as well as escalators and moving walkways for residential and commercial buildings and infrastructure projects.
-Our New Equipment customers include real-estate and building developers and general contractors that develop and/or design buildings for residential, commercial, retail or mixed-use activity.
+Our New Equipment customers include real-estate and building developers and general contractors that who develop and/or design buildings for residential, commercial, retail or mixed-use activity.
 We sell our New Equipment directly to customers, as well as through agents and distributors.

 Through our Service segment, we perform maintenance and repair services for both our own products and those of other manufacturers and provide modernization services to upgrade elevators and escalators.
 Maintenance services include inspections to ensure code compliance, preventive maintenance offerings and other customized maintenance offerings tailored to meet customer needs, as well as repair services to address equipment and component wear and tear and breakdowns.
-Modernization services can range from relatively simple upgrades of interior finishes and aesthetics to complex upgrades of larger components and sub-systems.
+Modernization services enhance equipment operation and improve building functionality.
+Modernization offerings can range from relatively simple upgrades of interior finishes and aesthetics to complex upgrades of larger components and sub-systems.
 Our typical Service customers include building owners, facility managers, housing associations and government agencies that operate buildings where elevators and escalators are installed.

-We function under a centralized operating model whereby we pursue a global strategy set around New Equipment and Service, in large measure, because we seek to grow our maintenance portfolio, in part, through the conversion of new elevator and escalator installations into service contracts.
+We serve our customers through a global network of employees.
+These include sales personnel, field technicians with separate skills in performing installation and service, as well as engineers driving our continued product development and innovation.
+We function under a centralized operating model whereby we pursue a global strategy set around New Equipment and Service in large measure, because we seek to grow our maintenance portfolio, in part, through the conversion of new elevator and escalator installations into service contracts.
 Accordingly, we benefit from an integrated global strategy, which sets priorities and establishes accountability across the full product lifecycle.